Steps to Hiring your First Employee in Hawaii

 Step 8 – Stay Up-To-Date

 There is a lot to keep up with when hiring employees for your business, but your obligations and responsibilities as an employer don’t end there.
-Labor laws are complex and ever changing.
-Be sure to keep up-to-date with the Hawaii Department of Labor and Industrial Relations and U.S. Department of Labor.
+Labor laws are complex and ever-changing.
+Be sure to keep up-to-date with the Hawaii Department of Labor and Industrial Relations and the U.S. Department of Labor.